berarma/new-lg4ff/README.md

 - Logitech Driving Force GT (tested)
 - Logitech G27 Racing Wheel (tested)
 - Logitech G29 Driving Force (tested)
-- Logitech G923 Racing Wheel for Playstation 4 and PC (046d:c267,
+- Logitech G923 Racing Wheel for PlayStation 4 and PC (046d:c267,
   046d:c266)
 - Logitech MOMO Racing
 - Logitech Speed Force Wireless Wheel for Wii

-This module is not compatible with the XBOX/PC versions of the Logitech G920 Driving Force and Logitech G923 (046d:c26d, 046d:c26e).
-Both wheels use the HID++ protocol and should be supported by the HID++ driver in the kernel but as of this writing the driver hasn't yet been patched to add support for the G923.
+This module is not compatible with the Logitech G920 Driving Force and XBOX/PC version of the Logitech G923 (046d:c26d, 046d:c26e).
+Both wheels use the HID++ protocol and should be supported by the HID++ driver in the kernel but as of this writing the driver hasn't yet been patched to support the Logitech G923 for XBOX/PC.

 Reports on success or failure using this module on untested devices are welcome.